-Not long ago, a couple of lovely downsizing clients approached our director Paul with a precise brief for their latest property.
+Not long ago, a lovely downsizing couple approached our director Paul with a precise brief for their latest property.

 - They wanted a comfortable entertaining space near the new kitchen,